datacamp-content/courses-introduction-to-shell/chapter2.md

 ---
-title: 'Manipulating data'
+title: Manipulating data
+description: >-
-description: 'The commands you saw in the previous chapter allowed you to move things around in the filesystem.
+  The commands you saw in the previous chapter allowed you to move things around in the filesystem.
 This chapter will show you how to work with the data in those files.
-The tools we’ll use are fairly simple, but are solid building blocks.'
+The tools we’ll use are fairly simple, but are solid building blocks.
 ---

 ## How can I view a file's contents?